Katsukii01/Watching_Service_Laravel/README.md

 # Watching_Service_Laravel
-Website for watching animated series, let u login and track watched All operations on likes or comments are work with ajax so page dont refresh all time Main page
+Website for watching animated series, let u login and track watched.
+All operations on likes or comments are work with ajax so page dont refresh all time

+Main page
 ![image](https://github.com/Katsukii01/Watching_Service_Laravel/assets/97676458/1551fe79-3a3d-4dcb-b543-012cc31761f1)